Ralo93/DSA/Python_stuff.md

-Useful python decorators for ML and data science
+Useful python decorators for ML and data science.
+Lets dive in!

+So first we have a timing wrapper function for monitoring function performance and trying to find any bottlenecks.
+Really handy I think.

 ```python
 import functools